Graduation Tips & Forms (for B. A. students)

 Charting Your Progress To Graduation

 To keep on track for graduation, check in periodically with a faculty advisor in your concentration or program.
-Please remember that advisors are there to suggest plans of action and to help you find information: ultimately, you are responsible for keeping track and charting your own path to graduation.
+Please remember that advisors are there to suggest plans of action and to help you find information: ultimately, you are responsible for being informed, keeping track of your progress, making deadlines, and charting your own path to graduation.

 The English Department does not assign advisors to students; instead, find a faculty member in your concentration (Literature, Creative Writing, Single Subject) whose office hours fit your availability.
 Please check with the staff in the English Department Office (Nichols 362) for a list of current faculty advising hours, or you can also find a link on this site here.
 Some students prefer to see one faculty member throughout their time here, while others find it's helpful to check in with a variety of faculty members.
-For general advising, you may also wish to use the resources of the Arts and Humanities Advising Center.
+For general advising, be sure to use the excellent resources of the Arts and Humanities Advising Center.

 Also, make sure to remember to take the WEPT as early as possible during your junior year.

 For additional information about both University- and Department-level requirements, you can consult the current catalog.

 As you prepare for graduation, be sure to consult the graduation timeline set by the registrar.
 Generally, you should plan to submit your graduation paperwork to the department at the beginning of the semester before the semester you plan to graduate; that is, if you're planning to graduate in the spring, you should submit your paperwork in the early part of the fall semester.
 Note that there is both a Priority Filing Date and also a final deadline.
 The English Department strongly recommends that students file their graduation forms by the Priority Filing Date: